Titan Pharmaceuticals – Consenus Indicates Potential 316.7% Upside

-Titan Pharmaceuticals with ticker code (TTNP) now have 1 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
+Titan Pharmaceuticals found using ticker (TTNP) have now 1 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
 The range between the high target price and low target price is between 1 and 1 and has a mean target at 1.
-Given that the stocks previous close was at 0.24 this would indicate that there is a potential upside of 316.7%.
-The 50 day MA is 0.25 and the 200 day MA is 0.23.
-The company has a market capitalisation of $22m.
-Find out more information at: http://www.titanpharm.com
+Now with the previous closing price of 0.24 this would indicate that there is a potential upside of 316.7%.
+The 50 day MA is 0.25 and the 200 moving average now moves to 0.23.
+The company has a market cap of $23m.
+Company Website: http://www.titanpharm.com

 Titan Pharmaceuticals, a pharmaceutical company, develops therapeutics for the treatment of chronic diseases.
 It develops products based on ProNeura, a proprietary long-term drug delivery platform that focuses primarily on the treatment for chronic diseases.
 The company offers Probuphine, a six-month buprenorphine implant for the maintenance treatment of opioid addiction in patients.
 It also develops ProNeura-Ropinirole, an implant to provide delivery of ropinirole, a dopamine agonist for the treatment of Parkinson’s disease; and triiodothyronine, an implant for the treatment of hypothyroidism.
 Titan Pharmaceuticals was incorporated in 1992 and is based in South San Francisco, California.